Why do I need an active I-Card to make Health Hut purchases and participate in the Lending Program?

 safer sex, if they choose to engage in any form of sexual activity.
 For more

-information on sexual health, you can visit the Health
+information on sexual health, you can visit the Health and Wellness Promotion Sexual Responsibility page.

 Can I get medicine at the Health Hut?